 During the first four weeks of

 classes after Christmas Break 25%

 After fourth week of classes

 after Christmas Break None

-Refunds will not be made in the case of absence suspan

 Refunds will not be made in the case of absence, suspension or dismissal.

 Adjustments to students' financial aid awards will be made according to federal refund policies as well as specific program policies.
 Students who withdraw during their first semester at the University and received federal financial aid, may be entitled to a refund under the federal rules labeled "pro-rata."
 Students who receive federal Title IV financial aid may be entitled to a refund under the federal refund policy.
 The federal refund policy allows students a refund based on the percentage of time they were in attendance up to the 50% point within the semester.
 Details are available in the Financial Aid Office.